-Earthquake list Christchurch
+Earthquake List Christchurch

-In 2011 the High Court made a commitment that earthquake-related cases would be dealt with as swiftly as the Court's resources permit.
+In 2011 the High Court made a commitment that earthquake-related cases would be dealt with as swiftly as the Court's resources could permit.
 In fulfilment of that commitment the Court established the Earthquake List to manage earthquake-related litigation.

 The Earthquake List is overseen by the Hon Justice Osborne and Associate Judge Lester who are supported by Judicial Support Advisor Sarah Cohen.